Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Proof of the correspondence theorem

 \subsection{More general incidence conditions}

-So far, we have assumed that our tropical incidence conditions correspond to affine hyperplanes $A_i$ and $B_j$.
-However, most algebraic cycles do not have such tropicalizations.
+So far, we have assumed that our tropical incidence conditions correspond to affine linear spaces $A_i$.
+However, most algebraic cycles do not have affine linear tropicalizations.
 We describe here how to generalize to allow for arbitrary algebraic cycles.